wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 AWS Lambda allocates at most 3228 MB memory to a single VM instance, and requests are dispatched until the instance run out of memory (Lambda functions are configured with memory requirements, so it is trivial to determine whether a function instance will fit into the VM instance).

+The paper measures cold start latency by sending two consecutive requests to the same function, with the first invoking the function with a cold start, and the second hitting a warm container process.
+Startup latency is measured as the time difference between the time the request is sent, and the time that the function starts execution (the second measurement is done and reported by the function as the first thing it does after being invoked).